mijke75/ctdp/README.md

 ### Installing

-There's no need of installing this tool You can use it on https://i873914.hera.fhict.nl
+There's no need of installing this tool.
+You can use it on https://i873914.hera.fhict.nl

 ### Using a local copy